Critical Loads Analysis Figures

 Critical Loads and Exceedances

-- For the period from 2016 to 2018, seven percent of all studied lakes and streams still received levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
-This is an 81 percent improvement over the period from 2000 to 2002 when 37 percent of all studied lakes and streams exceeded their calculated critical load.
+- For the period from 2018 to 2020, 5.5 percent of the 7,871 studied lakes and streams still received levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
+This is an 86 percent improvement over the period from 2000 to 2002 when 40 percent of all studied lakes and streams exceeded their calculated critical load.